Separett Composting Toilet Frequently Asked Questions

 The Separett Villa toilet has a condensation collector and does not need to be insulated.

-Can the ventilation be run through a chimney stack?
+Can the Separett ventilation be run through a chimney stack?

-No. We advice against it since moisture from the bathroom can destroy the mortar joints.
+No. We advise against it since moisture from the bathroom can destroy the mortar joints.
 Also, the plastic ventilation pipe can melt if it is run through the chimney stack.

-Urine outlet - Where do I lead the urine?
+Where do I lead the urine in Separett Toilet?